LuiseFreese/blog/why-I-blog-or-why-sharing-IS-caring.md

 # Why I blog and how

-I run this blog for a few years, and sometimes people outside of my filter bubble ask me why I do this, as no one pays me for that, and I don't have any ads on my website.
+I run this blog for a few years now, and sometimes people outside of my filter bubble ask me why I do this, as no one pays me for that, and I don't have any ads on my website.
 Instead of explaining this over and over again, I decided to write a metablog post on why I blog.
 If you come across my website for the very time today: I mostly blog about Microsoft 365 and Power Platform; sometimes, I throw in some more personal posts as well.
 I write not only here,

 * but also on [Community Docs](https://docs.microsoft.com/en-us/microsoft-365/community/)
 * took lead of the [Microsoft 365 PnP Community on TechCommunity](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/bg-p/Microsoft365PnPBlog)
 * run my own [food blog](https://thatkitchenprincess.com) and
 * write the stories for [PYOD news](https://pyod.shop), the blog of the sticker business that I run together with [Elio Struyf](https://eliostruyf.com)

 You can say that writing is an essential part of my life.
+I strongly believe in the **Sharing Is Caring** mission, which most of you will heard about in the context of [Microsoft 365 PnP](https://aka.ms/m365PnP) and I feel it's important to understand why blogging incorporates so much of #SharingIsCaring for me.

 ## Why do I blog?